-To implement a GNS Scoped Monitored SLO, see Service Level Objective with Tanzu Service Mesh Access the SLO Feature.
+To implement a GNS Scoped Monitored SLO, see Configure an SLO Through the User Interface in the Service Level Objectives with Tanzu Service Mesh documentation.

 The following screenshot shows the SLO in the Tanzu Service Mesh Console UI.
 We have labeled the diagram with the letters A-K. Each highlighted area is described below.

 A. SLO warnings are in yellow.
 An SLO is in warning when the SLIs exceed their threshold values and the error budget is being depleted.

 B. SLO violations are in red.
 Red indicates that the error budget has been fully depleted while the process continues to violate the SLO.